Homeopathy: Preparation

 Homeopathy uses animal, plant, mineral, and synthetic substances in its preparations, generally referring to them using Latin names.
 Examples include arsenicum album (arsenic oxide), natrum muriaticum (sodium chloride or table salt), Lachesis muta (the venom of the bushmaster snake), opium, and thyroidinum (thyroid hormone).
 Homeopaths say this is to ensure accuracy.
 In the USA the common name must be displayed, although the Latin one can also be present.
 Homeopathic pills are made from an inert substance (often sugars, typically lactose), upon which a drop of liquid homeopathic preparation is placed and allowed to evaporate.

 Isopathy is a therapy derived from homeopathy in which the preparations come from diseased or pathological products such as fecal, urinary and respiratory discharges, blood, and tissue.
 They are called nosodes (from the Greek nosos, disease) with preparations made from "healthy" specimens being termed "sarcodes".
 Many so-called "homeopathic vaccines" are a form of isopathy.
 Tautopathy is a form of isopathy where the preparations are composed of drugs or vaccines that a person has consumed in the past, in the belief that this can reverse the supposed lingering damage caused by the initial use.
 There is no convincing scientific evidence for isopathy as an effective method of treatment.

 Some modern homeopaths use preparations they call "imponderables" because they do not originate from a substance but some other phenomenon presumed to have been "captured" by alcohol or lactose.
 Examples include X-rays and sunlight.
 Another derivative is electrohomeopathy, where an electric bio-energy of therapeutic value is supposedly extracted from plants.
-Popular in the late nineteenth century, electrohomeopathy is extremely pseudo-scientific.
+Popular in the late nineteenth century, electrohomeopathy is pseudo-scientific.
 In 2012, the Allahabad High Court in Uttar Pradesh, India, handed down a decree stating that electrohomeopathy was quackery and no longer recognized it as a system of medicine.

 Other minority practices include paper preparations, in which the terms for substances and dilutions are written on pieces of paper and either pinned to the patients' clothing, put in their pockets, or placed under glasses of water that are then given to the patients.
 Radionics, the use of electromagnetic radiation such as radio waves, can also be used to manufacture preparations.
 Such practices have been strongly criticized by classical homeopaths as unfounded, speculative, and verging upon magic and superstition.
 Flower preparations are produced by placing flowers in water and exposing them to sunlight.
 The most famous of these are the Bach flower remedies, which were developed by Edward Bach.